 Heat and eat with a mushroom ravioli, cooked squash and a sage-infused brown butter.
 Even squash naysayers will be tempted by this restaurant-quality vegetarian meal.
 Use frozen squash or canned pumpkin and this meal is ready in less than 30-minutes!

-As fall approaches, gardening in Wyoming is quickly coming to an end, but I intend to enjoy these flavors for as long as I can.
+As fall approaches, gardening is coming to an end, but I intend to enjoy these flavors for as long as I can.
 I’m in packrat mode as I squirrel away the remains of the day.
 I’ve made tomato jam, plum jam, and peach ice cream.
-I’ve made herb salt, rosemary salt, and lemon verbena sugar.
+I’ve dehydrated apples and herbs.
 I’ve frozen corn, tomatoes, chiles, and squash.

 Roasted winter squash